AtharvaThorat/MedBuddy/README.md

 **Academic Journey:**
 This capstone project was developed under the expert guidance of **Prof. Laxmi Bhagwat** and program coordinator **Dr. Balaji M. Patil** during the 2024-2025 academic year.
 It represents countless hours of research, design iterations, user testing, and refinement—all driven by the goal of making healthcare more accessible.

-**Beyond Code:**
-When I'm not coding, you'll find me conducting user research, reading about cognitive psychology, or volunteering at elderly care centers to understand the challenges seniors face with technology firsthand.

 ---